Skip to content

 Is there a way to apply for SSI before my anticipated release from foster care?

-Disabled or blind youth receiving Title IV-E federal foster care benefits usually cannot become eligible for SSI until foster care payments have stopped.
+Youth who are blind or have qualifying disabilities receiving Title IV-E federal foster care benefits usually cannot become eligible for SSI until foster care payments have stopped.
 Eligibility for foster care payments in most States ends at age 18 attainment.
-SSA may accept an SSI application from a youth up to 90 days before his or her foster care eligibility will end due to age.
+SSA may accept an SSI application from a youth up to 180 days before their foster care eligibility will end.

 spotlight